tableau/hyper-db/website/docs/sql/datatype/array.md

 The element type is a defining part of the array's overall type, meaning that `array(integer)` is a different type than `array(boolean)` or `array(text)`.
 Arrays can be built from all [atomic types](./index.md) available in Hyper.

-Part of an array's element type is its nullability.
+Part of an array's element type is the element's nullability.
 For example, `array(smallint)` is different from `array(smallint not null)`.
 Note that this is independent of the nullability of the array itself.
 The following four options all represent different types in Hyper: